OlawaleJoseph/testing-tic-tac-toe/README.md

 - `cd` into the project directory
 - Run `git checkout -b your-branch-name` e.g `git checkout -b develop`

+## How To Run Tests
+- Open a terminal and run `gem install rspec`
+- Run `rspec` in the terminal
+- Red colored text indicates the errors while green indicates no errors.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!
 Start by: